Frequently Asked Questions (FAQS)

 Your provider will work with MAPD Open Access PPO to get any PA you may need and may talk with you about other options if necessary.
 If you have a PA in place when you enroll in the MAPD Open Access PPO, that PA continues for the first three months of coverage.

-Coverage for this plan is effective January 1, 2024.
-Or, if newly eligible for the plan after January 1, 2024, due to age or retirement, the plan is effective once CMS approves your coverage.
+Coverage for retirees new to this plan is effective January 1, 2025.
+Or, if newly eligible for the plan after January 1, 2025, due to age or retirement, the plan is effective once CMS approves your coverage.

 Please inform your providers that your plan has changed when you call for an appointment and when you arrive for your visit.
 As a MAPD Open Access PPO member, you have a new member number and ID card.
 Be sure to show your new card to your providers or their office staff.
 Remind them that your old ID is no longer valid.
 If your provider does not use your new number, care may be delayed.
 Your enrollment and welcome kits will also have a notice to bring with you when you see your provider.